replicatedhq/replicated-field-labs/instruqt/replicated-cli/04-installing-your-release/assignment.md

 #### 4. Check your application

 Click on the "Example Application" tab to see you application running.
-Be prepare, it gives a giant security warning because it shows a bunch of details about the cluster it's running in.
-Nothing is wrong and your browser/laptop/workstation is completely safe.
+_Be prepared, it gives a giant security warning because it shows a bunch of details about the cluster it's running in.
+Nothing is wrong and your browser/laptop/workstation is completely safe._

 ![Application Homepage](../assets/kuard-homepage.png)